Ockenfuss/tipps/PythonTipps.md

-list(ds.data_vars)#The names of the Data variables in the set list(ds.variables)#Everything: names of the variables AND coordinates (also squeezed ones) npt.assert_equal(sorted(list(ds.data_vars)), ['a', 'b'])#Check the formatting
+list(ds.data_vars)#The names of the Data variables in the set list(ds.variables)#Everything: names of the variables AND coordinates (also squeezed ones) npt.assert_equal(sorted(list(ds.data_vars)), ['a', 'b'])#Check the formatting da.data #acces the underlying data da.values #acces data and return as numpy array da.item() #convert to scalar if possible
 ```

 ## Selecting data